Highlights of A Special Father’s Day 2014

 Blaise Pascal cautioned, “The highest order of mind is accused of folly, as well as the lowest.
 Nothing is thoroughly approved but mediocrity.
 The majority has established this, and it fixes its fangs on whatever gets beyond it either way.”

 This sentiment is timely and well taken.
 To be honest, I have recently been pondering over this quandary.
 How to balance the exercise of love and kindness when serving or relating to others without getting in their space and making them feel uncomfortable or uneasy?
-Or even worse, to come off as being patronizing or condescending which may provoke the other person to resentment as I have experienced.
+Or even worse, to come off as being patronizing or condescending which may provoke the other person to resentment as I have recently experienced.

 However, there comes a time in life when one realizes all that’s left to work with is just the raw truth of things.
 When one comes to this realization, as Srini contends in his writings, “… you just have to put your heart on the stage… it’s a bust your ass to shine, honest to a fault, no bullshit, zero apologies for your life’s performance.
 It’s the kind of performance where your heart and soul bleed… it’s who you are.”

 As my wife has recently tried to teach me with much patience.
-When practicing love and kindness for others, you will find that the journey is often a lonely one; while experiencing both joy and pain.
+When practicing love and kindness for others, you will find that the journey is often a lonely and painful one; while experiencing both joy and pain.
 So my thought process then is “What’s the point…?”

 Although I feel somewhat indifferent about “advice given,” I have decided to follow their subtle suggestions and “rein-in” my heart for the time being.
 After all, they are obviously wiser and more experienced in the “business of the heart” than I am.